centria/cs-exercises-20/README.md

 #### Exercise_168

 In this exercise, we are missing an alias from both **MasterProject.cs** and from **Program.cs**.
 Create them to make the code work.
 You can find the alias name by looking at the **fully qualified names** and **method calls**.

+#### Exercise_169

+In this exercise, we are missing **using statements** from our tests.
+Add them to make the tests pass.

+NOTICE!
+The only code you have to touch, is in the **ExerciseTests.cs** file!
+There are some tests you should not touch, and they are marked as such!